Vanessa Gold: Storylines

 Vanessa confesses her true feelings for Eddie, but he rejects her; however, they later sleep together.
 Eddie and Vanessa's relationship continues, and eventually she moves in with him and his family, to Michael's despair.
 Michael attempts to pay Vanessa to leave, and she takes the money, but does not leave Eddie.
 Eddie then plans to move to Spain, and asks Vanessa to steal Michael's money, which she does.
 However, she panics as she is caught on CCTV, and tells Jodie what she has done.
 She says goodbye to Jodie, thinking she will go to prison, and then meets Eddie, thinking he is taking her with him to Spain.
 After she hands the cash to Eddie, he leaves her stranded on the street, telling her that the police are looking for her.
+A defeated Vanessa leaves Walford.

 Reception

 Lucker was nominated for the "Most Popular Newcomer" award at the 2010 Inside Soap Awards for her portrayal of Vanessa but lost out to her EastEnders co-star, Ricky Norwood (Fatboy).
 The Guardian gave Vanessa an "Individual style award" in their "alternative soap awards", saying "There's more diversity of colour at a Ku Klux Klan Grand Wizards' Congress than in Vanessa's wardrobe.
 Drawing her inspiration in equal parts from whipped cream and Logan's Run, Vanessa's retro-futuristic look revolves around her signature white trouser suit, evidently versatile and stain-resistant enough for shopping, cooking, cleaning and servicing Max on the car lot desk."
 After Lucker left the show, Gay Times called Vanessa a "legend" and said she had a "gay legacy".
 Joe Anderton of Digital Spy called Vanessa a "gay icon".

+In 2016, Daniel Kilkelly from Digital Spy put Vanessa on his list of seven characters that left EastEnders too soon, writing, "Guys, guys – you don't bring in Zöe Lucker and then do nothing with her.
+Hopes were sky high when EastEnders announced the arrival of the Footballers' Wives star as Vanessa Gold in 2010, especially when her planned short stint was extended into a regular role.
+Unfortunately, the writers forgot to think up any storylines for her.
+Poor Vanessa turned into little more than a spare part doing the cooking and cleaning at the Branning house while Max concentrated on a steamy affair with his ex-wife Tanya.
+When the truth was revealed, Vanessa did bring us the iconic "bubbly's in the fridge" meltdown, as she waged war on "Branning scum" (and Branning curtains).
+But not even going viral on YouTube was enough to save her when producers finally cut their losses – just when we were starting to like her."